2017 Chrysler Pacifica Limited long-term test: Irish-twin mpg showdown

 When we picked up our long-termer in Dallas and drove to Denver, the empty stretches of plains had our minds wandering to chaste matters.

 Our 2017 Chrysler Pacifica Limited had a near-twin last year, months after it was released in the form of a battery-hybrid, plug-in version.
-In Denver, our Pacifica Limited now had a date to meet is digital double.
+In Denver, our Pacifica Limited now had a date to meet its digital double.

 We liked the gas-only Pacifica so much that we named it our Best Car to Buy 2017, but the Pacifica Hybrid was left off the list due to limited availability.
-Our early drives on long-term Pacifica netted just under the claimed combined figure?
+Early drives on our long-term Pacifica netted just under the claimed combined figure?
 How much better could the hybrid version do?

 When we finally found a hybrid in our clutches, we didn't let it go until it danced with the gas version.